miyako/4d-example-reranker/README.md

 ### [Qwen/Qwen3-Reranker-0.6B](https://huggingface.co/Qwen/Qwen3-Reranker-0.6B)

-> This model is technically an LLM and consumes a lot of computation resources.
+> This model is technically an LLM and consumes a lot of computational resources.

 ||GGUF Q8_0|ONNX Int8|CTranslate Int8
 |-|-|-|-